 Try a deferred pension calculator to see how much you could get and whether it’s worth delaying your claim or not.

-Should I defer my state pension?
+Should you defer your state pension?

 - It’s worth considering if you have other sources of income such as a private pension or rental income, or salary if you’re still working past retirement age.